mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 The first thing I did after I got the money was eat dessert.

-My wife and I were at dinner the night of the closing, and I got the email confirmation of the wire transfer just before our dessert arrived.
+My wife and I were at dinner the night of the closing, and I got the email confirmation of the wire transfer right before our dessert arrived.

 {{<img src="final-wire.webp" max-width="700px" has-border="true" alt="Screenshot of email confirming receipt of $610,147.83 in wire transfer payment" caption="The payment is sale price + cost of inventory - broker's fee.">}}

-Over the next 48 hours, I had celebratory meals with friends and family in different parts of Massachusetts during which I ate the following desserts (in order):
+Over the next 48 hours, I had celebratory meals with friends and family in different parts of Massachusetts, during which I ate the following desserts (in order):

 1. Chocolate tort and vanilla ice cream
 1. Oreo cheesecake